Service

 Benefits

-GAP insurance can provide used car owners with many benefits, including:
+GAP can provide used car owners with many benefits, including:

 • Coverage: If your car gets totaled or stolen and your auto loan balance exceeds your car’s value, gap coverage will cover the difference.

-• Option to cancel: If you no longer need GAP insurance, you can often cancel the coverage early and get a refund (when applicable).
+• Option to cancel: If you no longer need GAP, you can often cancel the coverage early and get a refund (when applicable).

 Drawbacks

-While GAP insurance can be helpful, it also comes with a few potential drawbacks, including:
+While GAP can be helpful, it also comes with a few potential drawbacks, including:

-Should I buy GAP insurance on a used car?
+Should I buy GAP on a used car?

 Here’s a closer look at when GAP coverage on a used car is more likely to make sense, and when it might not: